 Craghead's EVH has 11 networked PCs, each with Internet access and e-mail facilities.
 The PCs are linked via broadband to the Council server in Consett, which gives fast and easy access to the Internet.
 Users can gain direct access to the services of the District Council and other public agencies.
-The EVH also has a number of Dreamcast games machines, and a DVD player with a large screen which provides a "local cinema" to the vilCraghead and no secondary school) and they cannot easily take part in after-school clubs away from the village.
-Recently, a youth group was formed in Craghead: they have created a Website for the village, with funds from Derwentside District Council and Northern Arts.

-A further aim of the EVH is to improve educational attainment.
-It is perceived that people would be put off by formal training oriented towards qualifications: for this reason, informal training is offered, in the form of short courses and one-to-one tuition by "Pathfinder" volunteers.
+The EVH also has a number of Dreamcast games machines, and a DVD player with a large screen which provides a "local cinema" to the viltraining oriented towards qualifications: for this reason, informal training is offered, in the form of short courses and one-to-one tuition by "Pathfinder" volunteers.
 A local college has also been contracted to offer "taster" courses at the EVH, demonstrating what would be available through the college.
-It is expected that any longerterm training which results from those "tasters" will be offered locally, through outreach schemes involving ICT where appropriate, as people will be unwilling or unable to travel to the college until they are more experienced and confident.
+It is expected that any longer-term training which results from those "tasters" will be offered locally, through outreach schemes involving ICT where appropriate, as people will be unwilling or unable to travel to the college until they are more experienced and confident.